timersys/geotargeting-pro/README.txt

 == Changelog ==

+= 1.6 - Feb 15 =

+* New Ajax mode to make compatible with all cache plugins
+* Updated db
+* Improved code, now it's 3 times faster
+* You can redirect cities / states now
+* Improved redirection script
+* Bots/ Crawlers are excluded from redirections now
+* Bots/ Crawlers have a new setting to set country for them
+* Added new API wrapper functions for latitude, longitude, time zone, and full record

 = 1.5.2 - 27 Jan =
 * Added CrawlerDetect Class to avoid geotargeting for most crawlers / bots / social sharing tools